Daniel0701/outreach-tool/README.md

 First, you'll need to set up a Gmail inbox with 2FA and get an app password.
 Please consult this link: https://support.google.com/accounts/answer/185833?hl=en for more instructions

+*It's recommended that you create a separate Gmail inbox for this.*

 ### What You'll Be Prompted For:

 1. the email you want to send from